 6. Be Your Own Doctor

 Staying informed about your health is like being your own doctor.
-Having a good understanding of your medical history, past ailments and current medications typically result in better healthcare outcomes.
+Understanding your medical history, past ailments, and current medications typically result in better healthcare outcomes.

 What’s more, you’ll instantly become your GP’s new favourite patient.

 As GPs, we all feel a great sense of responsibility advising people on their health.
-Sleepless nights are common, deliberating over a tough diagnosis or pondering alternative courses of action.
+Restless nights are common, deliberating over a tricky patient diagnosis or pondering alternative courses of action.

-By considering these six tips to being a good patient, you’ll end up getting a lot more from your next appointment.
+Considering these six tips for being a good patient, you’ll get much more from your next appointment.